openpeeps/bro/README.md

 - 👑 Written in **Nim language**
 - 😋 **Made for Cool Kids**

+> [!WARNING]
-> __Warning__ Bro is still under development.
+> Bro is still under development.
 Expect bugs and incomplete features.

+> [!NOTE]
-> __Notice__ Since Bro is written in native code, anti-virus software can sometimes incorrectly flag it as a virus
+> Since Bro is written in native code, anti-virus software can sometimes incorrectly flag it as a virus

 ## Bro CLI
 Install Bro as a standalone CLI application.
 Get it from [Releases](#), or you might want to compile from source.